CLIUtils/CLI11/README.md

 * `.get_subcommands()`: The list of subcommands given on the command line
 * `.parsed()`: True if this subcommand was given on the command line
 * `.set_callback(void() function)`: Set the callback that runs at the end of parsing.
 The options have already run at this point.
-* `.allow_extras()`: Do not throw an error if extra arguments are left over (Only useful on the main `App`, as that's the one that throws errors).
+* `.allow_extras()`: Do not throw an error if extra arguments are left over
 * `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognised item.
-It is ideal for allowing your app to be a "prefix" to calling another app.
+It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.

 > Note: if you have a fixed number of required positional options, that will match before subcommand names.